Enhancing Productivity with SQL Server Management Studio Shortcuts

 Ctrl + K, Ctrl + D

-- Why It’s Useful: Automatically format your SQL code for better readability and consistency.
+- Use Case: Automatically format your SQL code for better readability and consistency.

 - Shortcut: